Sixteenth Council of Toledo

 The council also reformed the laws of the realm on several points.
 Incorporated into the Forum Iudicum formulated by Chindasuinth, published by Recceswinth, and modified by Erwig was the law that any oath rendered unto anybody other than the monarch was invalid and illegal.
 A few laws were revoked and some were reestablished, such as that prohibiting the mutilation of slaves.

 Chindasuinth had punished homosexual acts with castration and excommunication, and the Toledo council reaffirmed similar rules.
 The Toledo council required that, for those convicted of homosexual acts, laypeople should be castrated and whipped, and clergy should be defrocked and exiled; after the council, Egica further ordered that clergy be castrated and executed.

 The council was also important in the long legal history of the Visigoths in suppressing Judaism.
 Egica had apparently added to Erwig's law code tax-freedom to Jewish conversos and transferred their former burden to the unconverted.
-At the Sixteenth Council, converts were allowed to trade with Christians, but not until he had proved himself by recitation of creeds and eating of nonkosher food.
+At the Sixteenth Council, converts were allowed to trade with Christians, but not until he had proved himself by recitation of creeds and eating of non-kosher food.
 Penalties were even enacted against Christians who transacted with unconverted or unproven Jews.

 In regards the church, asides from dealing with the rebel Sisebert and the vacancy of his see, two important decrees were promulgated.
 Firstly, the bishops were ordered to maintain all church edifices in good repair and keep a priest in each parish.
 Secondly, the bishops were ordered to take all offerings offered by "rustics" to pagan gods and exterminate these continuing practice (no doubt only occurring in the remotest provincial backwaters).